texfaq/texfaq.github.io/FAQ-psfchoice.md

   alphabets, in upright and italic shapes, medium and bold weights;
   the fifth font contains a small selection of ''blackboard bold'' characters (chosen for their mathematical significance).
-Support under LaTeX 2e is available in [PSNFSS](FAQ-usepsfont.md); the fonts are licensed under the GPL, with legalese permitting the use of the fonts in published documents.
+Support under LaTeX2e is available in [PSNFSS](FAQ-usepsfont.md); the fonts are licensed under the GPL, with legalese permitting the use of the fonts in published documents.